Julian Scriabin: Biography

 Scriabin was born in Lausanne, Switzerland as Julian Alexandrovich Schlözer.
 Through his mother, his granduncle was Paul de Schlözer.
 His father Alexander Scriabin, famous for his innovative piano compositions, had seven children: Rima, Yelena, Maria and Leo from his first marriage to Vera Ivanovna Isakovich; and Ariadna, Julian, and Marina from his relationship with Tatyana Fyodorovna Schloezer (Shlyotser).
 His eldest daughter Rima (1898–1905) and his son Leo (1902–1910) both died at the age of seven.
 By the time of the death of Leo, the composer had already been living for several years with Schloezer and had become estranged from his first family, so much so that the parents did not even meet at the burial of their son Lev (half brother of Julian).

 He was himself a promising composer and pianist, but he died at the age of eleven under mysterious circumstances.
 In the last year of his life he wrote four preludes in his father's style, the authorship of which is questioned by some researchers.
 Those preludes were published for the first time 95 years after his death by Edition Octoechos.
 Musicologists have described Julian Scriabin both as a successor of his father and as an early representative of the early Russian and Soviet avant-garde of the 1920s.

-Scriabin mysteriously died in Irpin in Kyiv Oblast, four years after the death of his father.
+Scriabin mysteriously died in Irpin in Kiev Governorate, four years after the death of his father.
 His body was found in the Dnieper river.